frkfl/mpv-upscale4k/README.md

 ### 🧭 Overview

+The **Best 4K for mpv, whatever the source** is a complete solution to drag & drop to upscale to 4K from any sources.
+No setting required.
+No tuning.
+Throw it your worst.

-The **Analog Restoration Chain** is a collection of GLSL shaders and profiles for **mpv** that reconstruct perceptual video quality from **240p to 1080p sources** — turning noisy, compressed footage into a **stable, filmic 4K experience**.
+It is a collection of GLSL shaders and profiles for **mpv** that reconstruct perceptual video quality from **240p to 1080p sources** — turning noisy, compressed footage into a **stable, filmic 4K experience** as much as possible, extracting the most information possible from each pixel.
+The configuration files take care of selecting the right process, cleaning process are auto-tuned.

 In addition to a classic Neural upscaler, this project:
 - Restores texture and tone without fabricating detail
 - Uses entropy, color fidelity, and analog simulation
+- Fix analog problems like chroma bleeding and many other
+- Provide a full chain of numerical restoration tuned for each resolution
 - Runs fully in real time on modern GPUs (tested on RTX 3080)

+The result will depends on the source material, but every source will get every hint of information squeeze to give the best details in 4K

+Expect
+- Surpringly watchable old camera records
+- Excellent rendering from 720p, with no blur a little artifact, but not that detailed
+- Almost 4K full quality from an average/mediocrer 1080p video

 ---